 Getting Involved in Representation

 There are various ways to become involved in representing students at SAMRU.
-You can be elected to office as a Representation Executive of SAMRU.
-You can also volunteer to participate as a member of a representation committee focused on one of two areas:
+You can be elected to office as a Representation Executive or Student Governor of SAMRU.
+You can also volunteer to participate as a member of a representation committee.

 Vice-President Academic Advisory Committee (VPAAC)